univention/univention-corporate-server/doc/architecture/index.rst

 ..
 TODO Remove this sentence once the whole document is done.

-The document is released iteratively after each part is finished.
+The document is released step by step after each part is finished.
 The beginning is at the first, high level.

 Your feedback is welcome and highly appreciated.
 If you have comments, suggestions,